govau/observatory-website/content/index/vision.md

 By signing up for the Observatory mailing list, you will:

-- Be the first to know about new training and other events,
+- Be the first to know about new training and other events
-- Help us design and build new tools for analysts like you,
+- Help us design and build new tools for analysts like you
-- Learn how to promote analytics as a user-centred design tool in your organisation,
+- Learn how to promote analytics as a user-centred design tool in your organisation
 - Connect with data analysts across government